Nikki J is wearing the 'Rise Up Tank' in black and the 'Shine Bright Tights.'

 12 weeks postpartum: By this point, many mums are ready and better prepared to go back to their pre-pregnancy exercise, especially if they’ve completed a specific post-natal exercise plan.
 However, care must still be taken, so keep listening to your body, and if needed, modifications for certain exercises should be programmed.
 Speak to a professional.

-Alysia is wearing the 'Fit2Feed Bra' in stripe and the 'High Waisted Bike Shorts' in black.
+Alysia is wearing the 'High Waisted Bike Shorts' in black and 'Fit2Feed Bra' in stripe.

 For many though, this isn’t the case, but don’t be disheartened, you WILL be able to do what you once did if you work at it and take it slowly, keep the faith.